raproid/testlib-c-/README.md

 # testlib-cpp
-Simple program using a static and dynamic library with math functions
+Simple program using a static and dynamic library (for Linux) with math functions

 Tested on Ubuntu 17.10 and 18.04.